janiejestemja/coriolis_flights/README.md

 ## Interim Results
 ###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*

-Evaluations are experimental at this stage, use with caution.
+Evaluations are experimental, use with caution.

 #### Coriolis drift calculations
+---
 - total travelled distance
 - total drifted distance
 - average factor